jaalto/project--emacs-epackage-template/README.rst

 Is upstream still there?
 Find out his email from files, EmacsWiki or Google and send a mail to notify that his software is being packaged.
 Ask what email address he prefers to use for contact.
 Ask where he keeps latest code.
-Ask if he uses public Version Control.
+Ask if he uses public Version Control and possibly direct him to use Github.
+You can point him to read the Github instructions at the end of this file.
 It's very important to try to reach upstream and build contact for future patches and improvement suggestions.

-Consider twice packaging software which no longer is actively developed or whose maintainer has gone with the winds of time.
+If you hear nothing, consider twice packaging software which no longer is actively developed or whose maintainer has gone with the winds of time.
 The users will download the package and in many cases send bug reports.
 Do you have the time to deal with those?
 Especially, if there is no more upstream to forward requests to.
 Packaging dead code serves no-one unless you also have the intention to become new semi-usptream in the process.

 FINISHING